 'The Changing Same' Takes on the Legacy of Lynching

-In 1934, Claude Neil, a 23-year-old African-American farm worker was accused of the rape and murder of a young white woman.
+In 1934, Claude Neal, a 23-year-old African-American farm worker was accused of the rape and murder of a young white woman.
 Eight days later he was kidnapped from jail, tortured, mutilated and lynched in front of the Marianna, Florida courthouse.

-Neil’s story still haunts the community of Marianna and is the catalyst for The Changing Same, the latest documentary from husband/wife filmmaking team Joe Brewster and Michèle Stephenson (American Promise).
+Neal’s story still haunts the community of Marianna and is the catalyst for The Changing Same, the latest documentary from husband/wife filmmaking team Joe Brewster and Michèle Stephenson (American Promise).
 The film, which premieres July 22 on POV, explores, through four characters, a community struggling with the foreboding legacy of America’s history of lynching—a horror story that for generations people have avoided discussing.
-Neil’s murder is just one of over 4, 000 reported lynchings that occurred in the United States from 1882 through the 1960s.
+Neal’s murder is just one of over 4, 000 reported lynchings that occurred in the United States from 1882 through the 1960s.
 This brutal act was seen as a spectacle event for white people, with attendees taking pictures.
 For Black people, lynching was a demonstration of power, intimidation and control--a form of racial terrorism that has plagued communities for generations.

 Stephenson was part of the Skoll Foundation fellowship program at Oxford University in 2016, where she met Bryan Stevenson, founder and executive director of the Montgomery, Alabama-based Equal Justice Initiative.
 Stevenson’s work in public interest law has earned him considerable acclaim, as have the two institutes he founded under the auspices of the Equal Justice Initiative to honor the victims of slavery and the Jim Crow Era: The Legacy Museum and the National Memorial for Peace and Justice.

 Stevenson’s work inspired Brewster and Stephenson to explore a story on lynching.
-The filmmakers discovered Neil’s story from their research.
+The filmmakers discovered Neal’s story from their research.
 The film is supported by a grant from Stories of Change, a project of Sundance Institute and the Skoll Foundation.